• Skip to primary navigation

 Pathophysiology of Lumbar Spondylosis

-The change is thought to begin with the degeneration of the intervertebral disc.
-Simultaneous degenerative changes in the vertebral body, and associated joints interdependent changes occurring secondary to disk space narrowing.
+The change is thought to begin with the degeneration of the intervertebral disc and lead to degenerative changes in the vertebral body, and associated joints.

-The first phase is Dysfunction Phase and highlights the initial effects of repetitive microtrauma.
-This phase is marked by
+This phase highlights the initial effects of repetitive microtrauma.
+Important features are

-• Development of circumferential painful tears of the outer annulus
+• Circumferential painful tears of the outer annulus

 • Tears may coalesce to become radial tears